We spent a day browsing the museums within the Finnish capital. And although it was tough, here are our top 3 picks of the best museums in Helsinki.

 Kiasma is Finnish for chiasma, a term that describes the crossing of nerves or tendons or the intertwining of two chromatids, the thread-like strands of a chromosome.

 The Kiasma building itself is also a major architectural landmark, as well as one of the best museums in Helsinki.

 You can drop in at the Kiasma Café while visiting the museum’s exhibitions or just pop in and try the delicious lunch and café specialities that are made on the premises.

 In the summer the cafe opens it’s outside terrace at the foot of the equestrian statue of Marshal Mannnerheim, where you can sit in the sunshine and enjoy the bustle of the city.

 Kiasma also has a shop that stocks a wide range of products related to current exhibitions, along with books, Finnish design, distinctive jewellery and fun surprises for kids.

 Weds, Thurs & Fri 10am-8.30pm

-Mid-Budget – Radisson Blu Plaza Hotel – This historical hotel from 1917 is next to Kaisaniemi Park and is only 150 yards from Helsinki Central Station.
+Featuring the Plaza Restaurant, this historical hotel from 1917 is next to Kaisaniemi Park, 150 yards from Helsinki Central Station.